corda/corda/docs/source/design/versioning/contract-versioning.md

 This means that we can simplify the contract-to-contract dependency, also given that the UpgradeableContract is actually a contract that depends on another contract, it can be simplified too.

 This is not a very strong definition, so we will have to create more formalised rules in the next releases.

+If any contract breaks this assumption, in Corda 4 there will be no platform support the transition to the new version.
+The burden of coordinating with all the other cordapp developers and nodes is on the original developer.

 ##### Flow to Flow communication could be lossy for objects that are not ContractStates or Commands.